jdereg/java-util/README.md

 * **DeepEquals** - Compare two object graphs and return 'true' if they are equivalent, 'false' otherwise.
 This will handle cycles in the graph, and will call an equals() method on an object if it has one, otherwise it will do a field-by-field equivalency check for non-transient fields.
 * **EncryptionUtilities** - Makes it easy to compute MD5 checksums for Strings, byte[], as well as making it easy to AES-128 encrypt Strings and byte[]'s.
 * **IOUtilities** - Handy methods for simplifying I/O including such niceties as properly setting up the input stream for HttpUrlConnections based on their specified encoding.
 Single line .close() method that handles exceptions for you.
+* **MathUtilities** - Handy mathematical alrogithms to make your code smaller.
+For example, minimum of array of values.
 * **ReflectionUtils** - Simple one-liners for many common reflection tasks.
 * **SafeSimpleDateFormat** - Instances of this class can be stored as member variables and resued, without any worry about thread safety.
 Fixing the problems with the JDK's SimpleDateFormat and thread safety (no reentrancy support).
 * **StringUtilities** - Helpful methods that make simple work of common String related tasks.